aswathmadhubabu-dot/node-js-API/README.md

 ## 01-Client-App

-This example shows a simple Angular.js application which consumes data from the Express server set up in the step before.
+This example shows a simple Angular.js application which consumes data from the Express server .
 Data can also be sent to the server to be saved.
 The example lacks functionality for editing and deleting data.

 ### Installation and Running the App